Home » Our Clients’ Stories

 MEET THE A FAMILY…

 The A family came to FPSC after they lost their home and all of their belongings in an electrical house fire.
 The A family attended case management monthly and was in constant communication with their caseworker.
-The A family was successful in reestablishing stable housing and has also obtained employment and medical insurance.
-They were assisted with connecting to many community organizations that have helped them to refurnish their new home and gain back the safety and security that was lost in the fire.
+The A family was successful in re-establishing stable housing and has also obtained employment and medical insurance.
+They were assisted in connecting with many community organizations that have helped them to refurnish their new home and gain back the safety and security that was lost in the fire.

 MEET THE H-M FAMILY…

 The H-M family came to FPSC’s Emergency Shelter after Grandma received custody of her four grandchildren and had to leave her apartment due to the increased number of people being in violation of her lease.
 Grandma worked with her caseworker to meet the many needs of the new family dynamic.
 Their FPSC caseworker provided assistance to get the children registered into the local school district and ensure that they transitioned well to their new living situation.
 Agency staff provided the children with youth support services.
 From the shelter, they moved into FPSC’s Rapid Rehousing program where they are still actively engaged in case management services.
 It’s been a challenge for Grandma to stretch the household budget to meet the needs of her four grandchildren, but through financial counseling services with her caseworker at FPSC, she has made impressive improvements and is finding a balance with budgeting, paying bills, and obtaining needed documentation.

 The M family entered into the emergency shelter program at FPSC after losing their previous living arrangement.
 Dad worked hard, juggling the needs of his children, their schooling, his work, and attending case management while working to find a new home.
 With the help of their case worker and the Rapid Rehousing program, they have successfully stabilized their housing and their lives.
 The M family has settled into their new home, Dad has received a promotion at work, and they have welcomed a dog into their family.

 MEET MR. L…